Disclosure of Contractual Control Agreements - Boodle Hatfield

 Contractual control agreements

-The Regulations will require developers, and others with the benefit of interests contained in contractual land agreements, including conditional purchase agreements, pre-emption agreements, promotion agreements and option agreements to disclose certain “contractual control” information to HM Land Registry.
 The information, including details that would not previously have been open to public scrutiny, will be maintained by the Land Registry on a new contractual control register that will be open to public view.

 Implementation

-HM Land Registry will launch a digital service for submitting the contractual control information on 6 April 2027 and aims to have the register up and running by April 2028, in a form that will allow the public to search and download information (excluding certain limited suppressed information).
+The Register will be up open for digital submissions from April 2027 and fully operational by April 2028, in a form that will allow the public to search the Register and download information (excluding certain limited suppressed information).

 The person with the benefit of the contractual control right (in most cases the developer or land promoter) will be responsible for providing HM Land Registry with the required information.
 The Regulations require all such submissions to HM Land Registry to be made by a qualified solicitor.